Notice of Pre-AIA or AIA Status

 Claim 6.
 Kim et al. in view of Chang et al. disclose a method of claim 1, further comprising: adjusting, by the control unit, a speed of the wafer transport device according to an environment along the route (While the cited prior art may not explicitly state that the control unit adjusts the speed of the wafer transport device, it is well-understood by those of ordinary skill in the art (PHOSITA) of semiconductor logistics (including AGV, OHT, and FOUP transfer) that speed modulation is a fundamental and implicit functional requirement of any automated transport controller. ).

 Claim 7.
-Kim et al. in view of Chang et al. disclose a method of claim 1, wherein the route is calculated based on an urgent degree of the first wafer carrier (Kim et al. – This further language as best understood merely recites a functional result or an intended use of the calculation, and does not provide a novel structural or specific algorithmic distinction over the prior art, which already teaches methods of calculating a route.
+Kim et al. in view of Chang et al. teach a method of claim 1, wherein the route is calculated based on an urgent degree of the first wafer carrier (Kim et al. – This further language as best understood merely recites a functional result or an intended use of the calculation, and does not provide a novel structural or specific algorithmic distinction over the prior art, which already teaches methods of calculating a route.

 Claim 8.
-(Original) A method comprising: receiving, by a control module of a wafer transport system, a first indication corresponding to a first wafer carrier and a second indication corresponding to a second wafer carrier, wherein the first wafer carrier is stored in a stocker and the second wafer carrier is placed in a wafer transport device of the wafer transport system (Kim et al. discloses a control system that receives a "cassette transportation request" from processing equipment to initiate the movement of a wafer carrier.
+Kim et al. in view of Chang et al. teach a method comprising: receiving, by a control module of a wafer transport system, a first indication corresponding to a first wafer carrier and a second indication corresponding to a second wafer carrier, wherein the first wafer carrier is stored in a stocker and the second wafer carrier is placed in a wafer transport device of the wafer transport system (Kim et al. discloses a control system that receives a "cassette transportation request" from processing equipment to initiate the movement of a wafer carrier.
 See Abstract & Col. 2 lines 4-45 and second AGV Col. 8 lines 32-35.
 The system as disclosed in Kim transfers cassettes of wafers from stockers to various EQs.
 At any given time it is understood a first wafer carrier may be in a stocker while a second wafer carrier is placed in a transport device of the transport system. );

 calculating, by the control module, a route of the wafer transport device according to the first indication and the second indication; moving, by a control unit of the wafer transport device, the wafer transport device to the stocker along the route (Kim et al. discloses an automated guided vehicle (AGV) moving along a programmed route to reach a storage stocker.
 See Kim et al. Abstract and Col. 2 lines 31-65);